Human Resource Functions

 The basic components of the collective bargaining process are:-

-- Negotiation of relevant issues in good faith both management and the union.
+- Negotiation of relevant issues in good faith by both management and the union.

 - Incorporation of the partner’s understanding into a written contract.